Pediatric acid-base and electrolyte disorders

 Metabolic acidosis is a complication of chronic kidney disease.
 Metabolic acidosis can occur because too much acid is produced by the body or because the kidneys are unable to remove it from the body.

-What are the signs and symptoms of Pediatric Acid-base and Electrolyte Disorders?
+What are the signs and symptoms of pediatric acid-base and electrolyte disorders?

 Your child’s symptoms may vary depending on the reason for the acid-base disorder.
-Your child may have:

 • Confusion